toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 I've seen a number of people wash out of the development profession, not from lack of talent, but rather from their inability to adapt to the tech industry's social mores.

 The technology industry largely draws its membership from the white American middle and upper-middle class.
-Tech workers generally hail from well-to-do suburbs, from which they swan their way into good colleges, then step directly from those colleges into lucrative professional lives.
+Tech workers generally hail from well-to-do suburbs, from which they swan their way into good colleges, then step directly from those colleges into lucrative professionals.

-I grew up in a place where the parents expected similar career paths of their children.
+I grew up in a place where the parents expected similar career paths for their children.
 Kids were expected to grow up and become doctors or lawyers or engineers; to take ski vacations in the winter and to have visited Europe often enough to discuss it in detail.

 I spent a large part of my adult life recoiling from this group of people, but when I decided to start working as a developer, I nonetheless benefited from my familiarity.
-I "get" them, for better and worse.
-To sit in on a negotiation where several million dollars are at stake and listen to the principal parties refer to each other as "dude" perhaps should make one's head explode.
-The ability to approach such a situation with nonchalance forms a prerequisite to working in tech.
+I "get" this tribe, for better and worse.
+To sit in on a negotiation where several million dollars are at stake and listen to the principal parties refer to each other as "dude" perhaps should make one's head explode, but it's a situation I can deal with.

-For people who did not grow up in the comfort of American wealth, the day-to-day interactions at a tech company can be bizarre and alienating.
-I don't believe this owes to a conscious prejudice on the part of tech workers.
-Rather, it's a matter of tribal affiliation.
+For people who did not grow up in the comfort of American wealth, the social milieu at a tech company can be bizarre and alienating.
+I don't believe this owes to discourtesy on the part of tech workers, who will generally trip over themselves to avoid an implication of conscious prejudice.
+Rather, it's a matter of feeling that one has sneaked into a clubhouse where one doesn't belong, no matter how many times the vetted members insist otherwise.

+More often than technical challenge, I've seen this sense of wrongfootedness end developers' careers before they had a chance to properly begin.

+## The work itself

+I may lack the talents of a 10x developer, but a slew of ancillary skills have sanctioned my career.

+First and foremost, I enjoy coding; I can work for hours at a time on a difficult problem without succumbing to frustration, and I thrive in a working environment that calls on me infrequently to talk with other people.
+Not everyone can do this, and even fewer people can enjoy it.

+Shortly before I started programming professionally, I worked a part-time job making lattes and smoothies.
+This was horrible work, which was physically demanding, low-paying, and emotionally draining.

+Sometimes, while working programming jobs, I might miss Bangkok or else scratch my head in confusion as to how I wound up throwing in my lot with this-or-that group of unscrupulous hustlers.

+My worst day programming, however, is far better than my best day making smoothies.
+The work pays ridiculously well, I'm respected by my peers, and, crucially, I can pick up stakes and find a different job anytime I want.